ga-wdi-exercises/computer-science-workshop/notes.md

 }
 ```

-#### You Do: Implement Delete and Access
+#### You Do: Implement Access and Iterate
+Add methods to the `SinglyLinkedList` that allow you to:
+	* `console.log()` all of the items in the linked list
-* Add methods to the `SinglyLinkedList` that allow you to delete a node and that allow you to access an item at a certain index.
+	* allow you to access an item at a certain index.

 ```javascript
 class Node {